cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 CWInPy that advantage is negligible.
 However, the two stage approach can be useful if you want to analyse data with a preliminary source ephemeris, and then re-heterodyne the same data with an updated source ephemeris.
-In most cases it is recommended to heterodyne in a single stage, which also allows slightly more agressive filtering to be applied.
+In most cases it is recommended to heterodyne in a single stage, which also allows slightly more aggressive filtering to be applied.

 To perform the run from :ref:`the above example<Example: hardware injections in LIGO O1 data>` in two stages one could use the following configuration (called, e.g., ``example3_stage1_config.ini``)